NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 #### WaveGlow parameters

 * `--segment-length` - segment length of input audio processed by the neural network (8000)
+* `--wn-channels` - number of residual channels in the coupling layer networks (512)

 ### Command-line options